Tommy Baldwin Racing: Car No. 36 history

 Dave Blaney at Martinsville in 2011.

 For 2011, TBR signed Dave Blaney, who Baldwin had worked with at Bill Davis Racing, to drive the No. 36 for the full season.
 The team planned to attempt every race and complete a minimum of sixteen events (as opposed to starting-and-parking) depending on sponsorship.
 The team started the season with no primary sponsor and went to Daytona Speedweeks with an unsponsored black Chevrolet, but received 11th hour sponsorship from Golden Corral after the No. 36 made its third consecutive Daytona 500.
 Blaney led three laps and finished 26th after taking damage from a lap 196 wreck.
 Oklahoma-based Accell Construction became a 6-race sponsor for the team.
 All Sport later sponsored the car at Martinsville.
 The team suffered misfortune again at the April Talladega race when Blaney nearly spun out while at the front.
 He salvaged a 27th-place finish after leading 21 laps.
 Golden Corral later stepped up as a 19-race primary sponsor while All Sport's sister brand Big Red joined the team for 5.
 The team elected to skip the exhibition race at Charlotte to work on improving the team and preparing for the upcoming points races.
 Ron Fellows returned to the team at Watkins Glen in August.
 At the rain-delayed September race in Atlanta, Mike Skinner drove the 36 after Blaney developed a case of kidney stones.
 Blaney started and parked for Germain Racing's No. 60, while Skinner drove the 36 to a 27th-place finish.
 At Richmond, Stephen Leicht drove the 36 in his return to Cup.
-For the final three races of 2011, Blaney moved to the No. 35 and Geoffrey Bodine moved to the No. 36.
+For the final three races of 2011, Blaney moved to the No. 35 and Geoff Bodine moved to the No. 36.
 Following a 13th-place finish at the April 2011 Richmond race with Leicht, the No. 36 moved into the Top 35 for the first time in team history.
 The team recorded its best finish to date with a third at the October 2011 Talladega race with Dave Blaney, and 2011 marked the first year the team competed in all 36 races.